-If a person is charged with domestic violence, they can face a number of severe penalties if they are convicted of those offenses.
-In some cases, being charged with domestic violence could lead to other issues for the defendant.
-For example, the alleged victim could file for a restraining order that could lead to other complications for the defendant if they cohabitate with the alleged victim.
-If you were arrested for domestic violence, contact an experienced Utah domestic violence defense lawyer.
+If a person is charged with domestic violence, they may face many severe penalties if convicted.
+In some cases, being charged with a domestic violence crime could lead to other issues for the defendant.
+For example, a restraining order could lead to complications for the defendant if they live with the alleged victim.

-Overson Law, PLLC, is committed to working with you to help pursue a desirable outcome for your domestic violence case.
-Our firm understands the stress and uncertainty that can accompany being charged with a serious offense like domestic violence, and we are here for you in your time of need.
-To discuss your domestic violence claim, contact Overson Law, PLLC, at (801) 758-2287.
-You may also contact the firm online using our short submission form.
+Overson & Bugden, is committed to working with you to help with your domestic violence case.
+Our Utah domestic violence charges defense attorneys are here for you in your time of need.
+To discuss your case, contact Overson Law at (801) 758-2287.
+We offer free initial case evaluations to help you get started.

 Utah Domestic Violence Laws

-The State of Utah defines domestic violence as physical harm or a threat of violence made by a cohabitant against another cohabitant.
-Domestic violence is different from other claims like assault and battery because domestic violence typically occurs between family members, spouses, or other parties that reside in the same household.
-Utah also criminalizes the attempt, conspiracy, or the solicitation of a domestic violence crime.
+The State of Utah defines domestic violence as physical harm or a threat of violence made by one cohabitant against another.
+Domestic violence is different from other claims like assault and battery because domestic violence typically occurs between family members, spouses, or other parties that live in the same household.
+Utah also criminalizes the attempt, conspiracy, or solicitation of a domestic violence crime.

-Domestic violence can be charged as part of a number of other crimes.
-For example, harassment is often charged in conjunction with domestic violence.
-An individual can be charged with harassment if they frighten or attempt to intimidate another person using a written or recorded message.
+Domestic violence crimes can take the form of many different crimes.
+For example, harassment is often charged as a domestic violence crime.
+Individuals can be charged with harassment if they frighten or intimidate another person using a written or recorded message.
 Harassment is often added to a defendant’s list of domestic violence-related offenses if the defendant contacts the victim after being arrested for domestic violence.

 In some cases, a court may issue a restraining order against a defendant after an incident of domestic violence.
 The purpose of this restraining order is typically to prevent the defendant from abusing the alleged victim any further.
-However, this is not the only reason that a court may issue a restraining order.
-Other reasons for a restraining order include:
+However, this is not the only reason a court may issue a restraining order.
+Other reasons for a restraining order include the following:

 Ex Parte Orders